Pigeon-Developer/pigeon-oj/README-en.md

 ### 7.Postscript

 This project is a work that our team has taken pains to write.
-If there are bad points or bugs, I hope you can raise them, and we will sincerely accept and modify.
+If there are bad points or bugs, I hope you can raise them or pull requests, and we will sincerely accept and modify.
 In addition, I hope you can give us a star in the upper right corner, which will be our driving force.
 In addition, you can support us in the following ways:
 - Recommend this work to other teachers and classmates
 - Citing the URL of the project in your thesis